 Tagging allows an antelope, deer, or elk to be transported and stored by the hunter or for the hunter.
-If a person other than licensee transports deer parts (including boned meat) from the licensee's domicile to another location, the tagged leg OR a transportation permit must accompany the items being transported.
+If a person other than licensee transports antelope/deer/elk parts (including boned meat) from the licensee's domicile to another location, the tagged leg OR a transportation permit must accompany the items being transported.